Early settlement, mail routes, and the origins of community in northern Somonauk Township

 The settlement along Somonauk Creek was known by more than one name over time, reflecting both its function and its gradual development.

-The earliest documented name found to date,, dating to 1834, was Somonauk Crossing, referring to the location along the Chicago–Galena Road where travelers crossed the creek.
+The earliest documented name found to date, dating to 1834, was Somonauk Crossing, referring to the location along the Chicago/Galena Road where travelers crossed the creek.

 In later years, the area was also referred to as Somonauk Corners, a name likely used informally to describe the rural crossroads.
 There is no clear record of when or why the name “Corners” came into use, and it may have been used alongside “Crossing” for a period of time.
-Both names appear to refer to the same location.

-By 1892, the establishment of a post office under the direction of local creamery owner Frank Ritchie gave the community a new and lasting name: Franks.
+By 1892, the establishment of a post office under the direction of local creamery owner Frank Richey gave the community a new and lasting name: Franks.
 This official designation gradually replaced earlier names in common use.

 Community and Faith